oliver-moran/mediawiki/README.md

 Pre-baked functions
 --------------------

-As well a providing a generic methods for interacting with the WikiMedia API, the module also provides a set of pre-baked functions that automate specific tasks (e.g. to log in, edit a page, and log out).
+As well a providing a generic methods for interacting with the MediaWiki API, the module also provides a set of pre-baked functions that automate specific tasks (e.g. to log in, edit a page, and log out).

 The pre-baked functions and their complete callbacks all take specific arguments.
 However, the error callback for each is identical and receives a single JavaScript Error object with basic information about what went wrong.
 As well as responding to HTTP errors and parsing problems, the error callback for pre-baked functions also fires for specific errors conditions that vary per function.
 For example, the error callback for the log in function will fire if the wrong user password is supplied.